Name: Grace Owen

 - Three month placement with Roundhouse Birmingham, a heritage site enterprise between the National Trust and the Canal & River Trust.
 My main responsibilities were the recruitment and co-ordination of 19 research volunteers, event organization, running and evaluation, as well as market research and interaction with cultural organizations in Birmingham to help create new methods for heritage sites to engage with the public.

 - Committee member of the University of Birmingham's postgraduate led EMREM (Early Medieval Renaissance Early Modern) forum which hosts events and has created a Palaeography reading group to enable all students to come together and share their knowledge and network.
-EMREM is currently in the process of organizing its annual Symposium to be held May 2019.

-- I was awarded a scholarship with BRIHC (Birmingham Research Institute for History and Cultures) for my Masters degree.
+- I was awarded a scholarship by BRIHC (Birmingham Research Institute for History and Cultures) for my Masters degree.
 This enabled me to engage in the assistance of running conferences, outreach programmes, and participating in interdisciplinary discussions across the School of History and Cultures.

 - Voluntary work in community history projects, including: